moinickcres/Hobby_scrapping/README.md

 # Hobby_scrapping
-Simple scrapping system to try different tools and concurrency
+Simple scrapping system to try different tools and concurrency with threads